 Speakers are required to register themselves and pay appropriate registration fees unless other arrangements are made with program manager.
 Contact Val Parks, CEO Close-Up Program Manager with questions –

-has instituted the following guidelines concerning Conference speakers/presenters:
+CEO Close-Up has instituted the following guidelines concerning Conference speakers and presentations:

-- Speaker letters and business agreement forms will be sent to ALL individuals listed as speakers in the proposal submission.
+- Speaker confirmation letters and business agreement forms will be sent to ALL speakers.
+The Proposal Submitter will be copied on that communication.

-- Agreement forms must be completed by ALL speakers in the time frame allotted.
+- Completed agreement forms must be completed by the deadline provided in Speaker Letter.